 5. Why is practicing in windy conditions important for playing golf in the wind?

-It builds confidence and teaches you how to handle tricky situations like unpredictable spins or sudden shifts in ball flight control due to gusts!
+It builds confidence and teaches you how to handle tricky situations like unpredictable spin or sudden shifts in ball flight caused by gusts.

 Navigation